RamyaKammari/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 User Stories: [ 1.
 As a user, I want to be able to create a new account by providing my email address and a password.
 2. As a user, I want to be able to login to my account with my email address and password.
 3. As a user, I want to be able to reset my password in case I forget it.
 4. As a user, I want to be able to update my account information, such as my email address or password.5.
 As a user, I want to be able to view my account history and activity.]

-Dependencies: [1.
-User interface design.2.
-Database management system.3.
-API for authentication and authorization.`1    qa4.
-Secure server environment]
+Dependencies: [Designing user interfaces.
+System for managing databases.
+3. Authorization and authentication API.
+Secure server environment 1 qa4]

 Risks: [ 1.
 Security risks such as data breaches and hacks.2.
 User data privacy risks.
 3. Technical issues such as bugs and compatibility issues.]